Valentino (fashion house): Marzotto Apparel, 2002–2007

 In 2002, Valentino S.p.A., with revenues of more than $180 million, was sold by HdP to Marzotto Apparel, a Milan-based textile giant, for $210 million.
-It was rumored that HdP was displeased with Garavani's and Giammetti's personal expenses, a claim at which Giammetti has bristled.
+It was rumoured that HdP was displeased with Garavani's and Giammetti's personal expenses, a claim at which Giammetti has bristled.
 Following the acquisition, Michele Norsa became the company's CEO.

 The Marzotto family, which controlled Valentino through several holding companies, including Tidus Srl and PFC Srl, spun off its fashion assets in 2005 to create Valentino Fashion Group.

-In 2006, Stefano Sassi was appointed as CEO, replacing Michele Norsa.
+In 2006, Stefano Sassi was appointed CEO, replacing Michele Norsa.
 He would later be partially responsible for the brand's renaissance in the 2010s.

 Permira, 2007–2012

-From 2007, Valentino was controlled by private equity group Permira which had acquired the brand from the Marzotto Group for 2.6 billion euros ($3.5 billion).
+From 2007, Valentino was controlled by private equity group Permira which had acquired the brand from the Marzotto Group for €2.6 billion ($3.5 billion).
 Later that year, Valentino and Giammetti announced that both would resign from the company in early 2008.

 In 2007, Alessandra Facchinetti was named as the creative director of women's collections with Maria Grazia Chiuri and Pierpaolo Piccioli named as co-creative directors of the accessories.
 Maria Grazia Chiuri and Pierpaolo Piccioli took over Facchinetti's role the following year.
 Under their direction, Valentino introduced a modernised aesthetic that Vogue described as "fresh-faced girls in long, fragile dresses" and the success of the introduction of the "Rockstud" accessory line and "Rockrunner" sneakers.

 In 2008, Valentino opened its first boutique in China, at the Peninsula Palace Hotel in Beijing.
 By December 2009, hit by the financial crisis, Valentino had to restructure its debt.